Palash90/site-assets/blogs/build-your-own-nn/README.md

 note: see more `Cargo.toml` keys and their definitions at https://doc.rust-lang.org/cargo/reference/manifest.html

 ```
 That's it.
 Nothing else.
-Now let's start putting our thoughts into code.
+Let's begin translating our design into code.

 We need a way to store multiple data points and we should be able to index the data structure to access or modify the data inside.